 Jason Arthurs/Courtesy of the artist

-Superchunk's new album is titled I Hate Music.
+Superchunk's new album, I Hate Music, comes out August 20.
 Jason Arthurs/Courtesy of the artist